DashInvests/manual/1 - Manual.md

 At any point, we’d be happy to narrate for you our level of interest -- though you might not always like what you hear.
 (And remember, an 80% chance of wanting to work together still means there is a 20% chance we will not want to work together.)

-Immediately after we meet, a frequent thing we need to do is just think on it -- if we find ourselves getting less excited a day or two later, that’s probably a bad sign.
+Immediately after we meet, a frequent thing we need to do is just think about it -- if we find ourselves getting less excited a day or two later, that’s probably a bad sign.
 If we find ourselves returning to the conversation in our heads, wondering what you meant when you said such-and-such, and imagining how great the product will be, that’s a great sign.

 A lot of founders wonder why investors are slow to get back to them.
 This is an unacceptable pattern, and yet one we’ve been guilty of from time to time.
 Sometimes, the reason is we’re doing work on your company (e.g., calling references, who might take a few days to get back themselves).
-Sometimes it’s that we’re unsure and we’re giving ourselves a few days to see if we get more excited or less as we think on it.
+Sometimes it’s that we’re unsure and we’re giving ourselves a few days to see if we get more excited or less as we think about it.
 Sometimes we just mess up and forget to reply.
 It’s a fail when that happens.
 We try to at least narrate as we go with “I know you haven’t heard from us in a few days, this is what’s happening…”

 We aspire to be at the extreme end of the “we communicate openly with you” scale.